Summer Undergraduate Research Grants (Summer URG)

 - Look forward towards what you hope to do with this project and the experience of research in the future.

 The text of your research proposal should be no more than two singled-spaced pages.
 Longer proposals may not be considered.
-You may include supporting documentation, such as Academic Year URG budgets, as appendices.
+You may include supporting documentation, such as budgets and research contacts information, as appendices.

 Can my faculty advisor/sponsor be faculty at another university?
 Can a post-doc or graduate student at NU serve as my advisor?